 D. Exercise treadmill stress test.
 The correct answer is D: Exercise treadmill stress test. ...
 In this setting, an exercise treadmill stress test is the most appropriate noninvasive imaging study.

 A 50-year-old man is evaluated for a 6-month history of dysphagia.
 He describes a sensation of both solids and liquids sticking in the midesophageal area.
 This sensation has slowly worsened over time.
 He also describes intermittent midsternal

 Additional laboratory findings in patients with G6PD deficiency include a negative direct and indirect anti-globulin (Coombs) test and the presence of “bite” or “blister” cells produced when accumulated oxidized hemoglobin ...
 The direct

-Test Yourself MKSAP image 2010, American College of Physicians, Medical Knowledge Self-Assessment Program (MKSAP.
+Chest radiographs are shown.
+Test Yourself MKSAP images 2010, American College of Physicians, Medical Knowledge Self-Assessment Program (MKSAP.

 A 49-year-old woman is evaluated for recurrent burning and itching on her mid-back that have been present for 2 years.
 Physical examination discloses ill-defined hyperpigmented patches on the mid-back below the medial aspect of the scapulae, as shown